 In addition, sad dams revitalized the surrounding land, regenerating grassland, crops, and helping to increase soil fertility.

 Together with ARAHA, Rootworks will build sand dams across the Horn of Africa and empower thousands of people.

 Why Sand Dams

 Over the past few decades, the Horn of Africa region has been known to have recurring droughts.
-And now with climate change and the El Niño whether pattern, you have both extremes; droughts, and floods.
-For many parts of this region, there is little to no infrastructure to contain the rain water, and surge of river.
+And now with climate change and the El Niño weather pattern, you have both extremes; droughts, and floods.
+For many parts of this region, there is little to no infrastructure to contain the rainwater, and surge of river.
 So when it rains and there is a surge in the river, much of that is lost to the ocean.